-In the news section of the 28th issue of “Les Droits de l’Homme en Europe Orientale et dans l’Espace post-sovietique”, the Journal of the French Human Rights League (LDH) includes an article written by the Open Dialog Foundation concerning the situation of human rights in authoritarian countries and the role played by western democracies, with a focus on the case of Kazakhstan.
+In the news section of the 28th issue of “Les Droits de l’Homme en Europe Orientale et dans l’Espace post-sovietique”, the Journal of the French Human Rights League (LDH) includes an article written by the Open Dialogue Foundation concerning the situation of human rights in authoritarian countries and the role played by western democracies, with a focus on the case of Kazakhstan.

 As mentioned in the article, Kazakhstan is an example of an authoritarian country which represents an economic partner of keen interest to western countries like France.
 However, despite the closer ties between the Central Asian giant and the West in terms of economic and political cooperation, the human rights record in the country has been deteriorating rather than improving in recent years.